draeger-lab/ModelPolisher/README.md

 ```

 Output will be produced in directory `<absolute_path_to_directory_containing_models>/output`.

-*Note*: It is always recommended to [run Docker as your current user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) and not as root.
-Running as root will produce root-owned output.
-Users can use `-u <username_or_uid>` with `docker-compose run` to generate output with correct ownership in this case.

 ### Using ModelPolisher Jar
 You can run ModelPolisher using its `Jar `.